 India is home to several large mammals, including the Asian elephant.
 The Indian Elephant is subspecies of the Asian elephant and the largest living land animals in India, distributed in Southeast Asia too.

 As per conservation status, The Indian Elephant has been listed as endangered due to loss of habitat and poaching.
-Estimated population of Asian Elephants in India is between 27,785–31,368 in wild areas.
+Estimated population of Asian Elephants in India is between 27,785–31,368 in wild areas in 2019.

 Bandipur National Park of Karnataka along with Nilgiri Biosphere Reserve is the largest protected area in southern India and largest habitat of wild elephants in India.